movingm4d/Guess-The-Best/README.md

 # Guess the Best Things
 A simple Python program that asks the user to guess the "best" animal, film, and food.
-The program uses loops, conditions, hints, and counters.
+The program uses loops, conditions, hints and counters to test my knowledge on beginner basics.

 # Features:
 - Reusable function for guessing with: